-92 Withdrawal of application or authority
+92 Withdrawal of application

-- (1) An applicant may, at any time prior to a decision being taken, withdraw an application on written notice to the Municipality and all objectors on record. - (2) The owner of land must in writing inform the Municipality if he or she has withdrawn the power of attorney that authorised another person to make an application on his or her behalf.
+- (1) An applicant may, at any time prior to a decision being taken, withdraw an application on written notice to the Municipality. - (2) The owner of land must in writing inform the Municipality if he or she has withdrawn the power of attorney that authorised another person to make an application on his or her behalf.